-- A completed application in 3.3 on the Approval Section of the HUB along with the staff member's CV - In the case of those working towards certification, a clear action plan for achieving the Assessor and/or Internal Quality Assurer/IQA qualifications.
+- A completed application in section 3.3 on the Approval Section of the CMI Hub along with the Staff member's CV. - In the case of those working towards certification, a clear action plan for achieving the Assessor and/or Internal Quality Assurer qualifications.

-Please note that staff approval applications with CVs are required for staff at satellite Centres too.
+Please note that Staff approval applications are required for Centre Staff at Satellite Centres too.